sdsc/cluster-guide/quickstart/README.md

 !["Rocks Download Page"](images/1Download_Rocks_Cropped.png?raw=true "Rocks Download Page")

+- Determine whether your CPU architecture is 32-bit or 64-bit.
+You can run the command ``lscpu`` and refer to the "CPU op-modes(s):" section.
+- If your system does not support the 64-bit software then you will only be able to install rolls under "i386"
-- Download the individual rolls you will need or simply download the **jumbo roll** which has been created to contain a few general rolls for your convenience.  *(jumbo roll contains: Boot, Base, Area51, Condor, Ganglia, HPC, Java, Perl, Python, Bio, SGE, Web Server, KVM (on the x86_64 version), ZFS & OS Rolls)*
+- Download the individual rolls you will need or simply download the **jumbo (DVD) ISO** which has been created to contain a few general rolls for your convenience.  *(jumbo (DVD) ISO contains: Boot, Base, Area51, Condor, Ganglia, HPC, Java, Perl, Python, Bio, SGE, Web Server, KVM (on the x86_64 version), ZFS & OS Rolls)*
 - Burn the ISO to a disc or any other bootable media.